Month 1: Building the Baseline

 What the Data Tells Me

-The biggest learning so far is patience.
+The biggest learning this month is patience.

 Technical Learnings